 How to Comply with ISO 10993 for Medical Device Biological Evaluation

-The U.S. Food and Drug Administration (FDA) and other competent authorities evaluate medical devices that come into direct or indirect contact with the human body for the potential for an unacceptable adverse biological response[1]
+The FDA and other authorities evaluate medical devices in contact with the human body for adverse biological responses.

-Key Aspects of Biological Evaluation
+Key Aspects of Biological Evaluation for Medical devices

-Mandatory risk-management activity: Biological evaluation of medical devices is a mandatory part of the conformity assessment and a risk-management activity that needs to be planned in advance according to ISO 10993-1 and ISO 14971[3].
+Mandatory risk-management activity: Biological evaluation for medical devices is a mandatory part of the conformity assessment and a risk-management activity that needs to be planned in advance according to ISO 10993-1 and ISO 14971.

-• General principles: ISO 10993-1:2018 specifies the general principles governing the biological evaluation of medical devices within a risk management process[4].
+General principles: ISO 10993-1:2018 specifies the general principles governing the biological evaluation of medical devices within a risk management process.
 It covers:

-• Evaluation of existing relevant data from all sources
+- Evaluation of existing relevant data from all sources

-• Identification of gaps in the available data set
+- Identification of gaps in the available data set

-• Identification of additional data sets necessary to analyze the biological safety of the medical device
+- Identification of additional data sets necessary to analyze the biological safety of the medical device

-• Assessment of the biological safety of the medical device[4]
+- Assessment of the biological safety of the medical device

-• Applicability: The standard applies to evaluation of materials and medical devices that are expected to have direct or indirect contact with the patient’s body during intended use or the user’s body if the medical device is intended for protection[4].
-It is applicable to biological evaluation of all types of medical devices, including active, non-active, implantable, and non-implantable medical devices[4].
+It is applicable to biological evaluation of all types of medical devices, including active, non-active, implantable, and non-implantable medical devices.

 Conducting a Comprehensive Biological Evaluation